Blinken shuttles from the West Bank to Iraq trying to contain the fallout from the Israel-Hamas war

 He said that “what we all agree” is that in shaping a future for Gaza, the West Bank and “ultimately” for a Palestinian state, "Palestinian voices have to be at the center of that.
 The Palestinian Authority is the representative of those voices so it’s important that it play a leading role.’’

-On his second trip to the Middle East since the war began, Blinken met with Israeli Prime Minister Benjamin Netanyahu on Friday before holding talks in Jordan with Arab ministers Saturday.
+On his second trip to the Middle East since the war began, Blinken met with Netanyahu on Friday before holding talks in Jordan with Arab ministers Saturday.
 Netanyahu so far has rejected humanitarian pauses.
 The Arab officials pushed for an immediate cease-fire.
 Blinken said that would be counterproductive and could encourage more violence by Hamas.

 U.S. officials believe that Netanyahu may soften his opposition to the pause idea if he can be convinced that it is in Israel's strategic interests to ease the plight of Palestinian civilians in Gaza.
 The soaring death toll among Palestinians — more than 9,700, according to officials of Gaza's Hamas-run health ministry — has sparked growing international anger, with tens of thousands from Washington to Berlin taking to the streets over the weekend to demand a cease-fire now.